DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 ## Manual Testing

+### Epic: *Set up a mock-up system to begin with that demonstrates CRUD functionality*

+This is broken down into the following User Stories:
+US

+User Tasks:
+1. Right at the onset, deploy the App on Heroku to ensure that works correctly
+2. Demonstrate that records can be created
+3. Demonstrate that records can be searched for by a reference or by names
+4. Demonstrate that records can be edited and updated.
+5. Demonstrate that records can be deleted

 | Test No. | Feature        | Steps        | Expected Outcome  | Actual Outcome |
 | ------------- | ------------- | -------------    | ------------- | ------------- |
 |  T01 | Install Django  | Install Django, psycopg2.
 Create requirements.txt.
 Name the Project **manxairlines**.
 Create the App and name it **booking**.
 Deployed locally.  | Expected to see the webpage showing the following message: *The install worked successfully!*  | PASS |